BFN Springer Theory: Abelian Gauge Theories

 and under this isomorphism $x_i$ restricts to $\bar{x}_i - \mu_i + \tfrac{1}{2} \alpha_i$. \end{enumerate} \end{Proposition}

-Hence we have a hyperplane arrangement in $(\ff^!_{\mathbb R})^*$ with ${H_i = V(x_i)}$ for $i \in \{1, \ldots n \}$.
-By restricting a weight module over $\A_{[\mu],1}$ to the Gelfand-Tsetlin one gets a collection of skyscraper sheaves on $(\ff^!)^*$.
-The structure of this module is often easy to describe using the arrangement and proposition \ref{pr:abpresd}.
+Thus the vanishing set $V(x_i)$ of each affine function $x_i$ gives a hyperplane in $(\ff^!_{\mathbb R})^*$ which we will call $H_i$.
+By restricting a weight module over $\A_{[\mu],1}$ to the Gelfand-Tsetlin subalgebra one gets a collection of skyscraper sheaves on $(\ff^!)^*$.
+The structure of this module is often easy to describe using the hyperplanes $H_1, \ldots, H_n$ and Proposition \ref{pr:abpresd}.

 \begin{Proposition} The specialization of

 where $K = \Cxma$ at $\hbar = 1$ is a module over $\A_{([-\mu + \tfrac{1}{2}\alpha],1)}$ \begin{enumerate}